-Martin Lammon is an award-winning poet, creative nonfiction writer, teacher, and editor.
+Dr. Martin Lammon (Professor Emeritus) is an award-winning poet, creative nonfiction writer, teacher, and editor.
 He founded the journal Arts & Letters and the MFA Program in Creative Writing at Georgia College, where he held the Fuller E. Callaway/Flannery O’Connor Chair in Creative Writing from 1997-2018.
-His books are News From Where I Live: Poems and Written in Water, Written in Stone: Twenty Years of Poets on Poetry (editor).
+His new poetry collection, The Long Road Home, was published in 2020.
+His other books include News From Where I Live: Poems and Written in Water, Written in Stone: Twenty Years of Poets on Poetry (editor).
 From 1998-2003 he served on the AWP Board of Directors, two years as AWP President.

 Laura Newbern earned an MFA in Creative Writing from Warren Wilson College.
 Her collection of poems, Love and the Eye, won the 2010 First Book Award from Kore Press.
 She’s also received the prestigious Writer's Award from the Rona Jaffe Foundation, which recognizes outstanding emerging women writers.
 She teaches poetry workshops, poetics, and other courses.
 Laura is currently the Editor of Arts & Letters.
 Her poems have been published in such journals as The Atlantic, Poetry, TriQuarterly and other journals.
 Newbern also expresses her creative interests through black and white photography.

 Peter Selgin earned an MFA in Creative Writing from the New School University.
 He is the author of Drowning Lessons, winner of the 2007 Flannery O’Connor Award for Short Fiction.
 He has published a novel, an essay collection, three books on the writer’s craft, and children’s books.
-His latest book on craft, Your First Page, was published in 2019, and a collection of essays, The Kuhreihen Melody: Nostalgic Essays, is forthcoming.
+His recent books include, Your First Page, a book on craft and a collection of essays, The Kuhreihen Melody: Nostalgic Essays.
 His memoir, The Inventors, won the 2017 Housatonic Book Award.
 His play, A God in the House, was a Eugene O’Neill National Playwrights Conference finalist.
 A visual artist as well as a writer, his illustrations have appeared in The New Yorker, Gourmet, and elsewhere.
-He is an affiliate faculty member of Antioch University Los Angeles’ MFA program.

 VISITING WRITERS SERIES